Father, 4 daughters dead after upstate New York house fire

 The girls ranged in age from 4 to 14.

-A fifth daughter, Hailey, 13, escaped the burning home around 1:30 a.m.
-Thursday and ran to neighbors for help.
-She was listed in good condition at a Syracuse hospital.

-Investigators said it appears the fire started in the kitchen where pots were left on the electric stove.
-They said smoke detectors had no batteries.
+Investigators say it appears the fire started in the kitchen around 1:30 a.m.
+Thursday.
+They said pots were left on the electric stove and smoke detectors had no batteries.

-“We try to conduct our investigation, but we also try to think about their needs as well with such a tragic loss,” said Watertown Police Detective Lt.
-Joe Donoghue.
+A fifth daughter escaped and ran to neighbors for help.
+She was taken to a hospital.
+WWNY-TV reported Friday that she was back in Watertown.

-Aaron Bodah’s brother also lived in the house but was at work when the fire started, authorities said.
+Authorities say Aaron Bodah’s brother lived in the house and was at work when the fire started.

 Information from: WWNY-TV, http://www.wwnytv.com